gregsaun/maker_cheatsheet/3d_printing/techniques.md

 ### Selective Infill

-Selective infill is a technique used to put solid infill in critical places (like around a screw hole).
+Selective infill is a technique used to create solid perimeters in middle of the infill of a printed part to increase stiffness.
 To achieve this we create a hole in the middle of the infill, the slicer will then see the hole and create perimeters around it.
+It will also add top and bottoms layers for the holes.

 Placed correctly, a selective infill can double the perimeters or top/bottom layers.
-To achieve this you need to know how thick are the bottom/top layers, how wide are the perimeters and what minimum size of hole you can apply.
+To achieve this you need to know how thick are the bottom/top layers, how wide are the perimeters and what is the minimum size of hole you can apply.

 Credits: Prusa's OpenScad files, thanks for sharing!

 #### Min hole size

-Slic3r and PrusaSlicer will consider a hole smaller or equal than 0.10mm x 0.10mm as a defect in the STL and will ignore it.
+Slic3r and PrusaSlicer will consider a hole smaller or equal to 0.10mm x 0.10mm as a defect in the STL and will ignore it.
 I then usually use the value 0.101x0.101mm as the minimum hole size for selective infill.
+You can use bigger holes if you like and know what you are doing.

 #### Perimeters width